anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge constructs a local host name based on device local information (product-serial-number), which results in `<product-serial-number>._brski-pledge._tcp.local`.
 The product-serial-number composition is manufacturer dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

-In the absence of a more general discovery as defined in {{I-D.eckert-anima-brski-discovery}} the Registrar-Agent MUST use
+In the absence of a more general discovery as defined in {{I-D.ietf-anima-brski-discovery}} the Registrar-Agent MUST use

 * `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network.
 * `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped.